heatherleaf/korpsearch/README.md

 - `java` is a Java implementation of the `tmpfile` option, so it is also useful for very large corpora.
   It is approximately 2-3 times faster than using PyPy with `tmpfile`.
-  Note that you have to compile the Java version first, by running `make java-arrays`.
+  Note that you have to compile the Java version first, by running `make java-sort`.

 - `lmdb` uses the [LMDB database engine](https://lmdb.readthedocs.io/) for sorting the index.
   Note that you have to install the external `lmdb` library first.

+- `multikey` uses a Cython implementation of [multikey quicksort](https://en.wikipedia.org/wiki/Multi-key_quicksort) for sorting the index.
+Note that you have to compile the Cython module first, by running `make multikey-sort`.

 ## Searching from the command line